reesul/WearableDataCollector/README.md

 The Polar M600 model is capable of data collection for 8-12 hours, depending on how much the user uses the watch otherwise (including a pairing to their phone).

+Although it is not required for the watch to be paired with the phone for it to run, it is recommended.
+This is because the date and time on the watch is not kept in sync with the internet, rather a phone connected to the internet, unless it is paired to a phone.
+Prior experiments showed that differences could reach 2-3 minutes discrepency by the end of a 4-week data collectin period, during which the watch was not near its paired phone.

 #### Data Retrieval
 The watch will store at least two weeks' data before it starts showing a message that storage is filling up.
 To retrieve data, there are several options; the first option, ADB debugging is the simplest and most straightforward.
 - ADB Debugging: Connect the watch to Android studio as if the app were being installed.
 Open the Device File Explorer (View -> Tool Windows -> Device File Explorer.